estroz/getting-started/README.md

 The first step to leveraging the Operator Lifecycle Manager is to create a manifest.
 An operator manifest describes how to display, create and manage the application, in this case memcached, as a whole.
 It is required for the Operator Lifecycle Manager to function.

-For the purpose of this guide, we will continue with this [predefined manifest][manifest_v1] file for the next steps.
-If you’d like, you can alter the image field within this manifest to reflect the image you built in previous steps, but it is unnecessary.
-In the future, the Operator SDK CLI will generate an operator manifest for you, a feature that is planned for the next release of the Operator SDK.
+For the purpose of this guide, we will continue with this [predefined manifest][manifest_v1] file, called a [Cluster Service Version (CSV)][doc_csv], for the next steps.
+If you’d like, you can alter the image field within this CSV to reflect the image you built in previous steps, but it is unnecessary.
+The Operator SDK will build a CSV for your operator when you run `operator-sdk build "$IMAGE-NAME" --gen-csv`, which you can use instead of the one provided by this walkthrough.

 ### Deploy the Operator